 Hang Around until the Park Shuts Down

 Not a morning person?
 No worries, getting in line just as the park closes is just as effective as rushing in first thing in the morning.
 All the Disney theme parks allow people to get in line right up until park close, despite how long the line is.

 Don’t Forget to Smile For Frozen’s On Ride Photo

 Stop In and Say Hi to Anna and Elsa

 This is their new meet and greet location (formerly located over at the Magic Kingdom).
 The Royal Sommerhus is next to the Attraction Frozen Ever After but on the side closer to the Mexico Pavilion.
 Remember where the bathrooms used to be in Norway?
 You can now find new Frozen bathrooms along with Royal Sommerhus.

 What useful tips have you uncovered while trying to get a chance to ride Frozen Ever After?
-If you want a sneak peek of the atrraction you can catch the full ride through POV of Frozen Ever After in 4K below!
+If you want a sneak peek of the attraction you can catch the full ride through POV of Frozen Ever After in 4K below!

 I have been visiting the parks annually since my parents first brought me at just a year old.
 Recently I was able to fulfill my life long dream of being a Florida local and moved from the wintery Northeast to the sunshine and fun of central Florida.
 Now I am hoping to share my Disney knowledge with you so you can have the best vacation possible!